cwt/Grok3API/docs/En/ClientDoc.md

 > When initializing an object of the `GrokClient` class, an object of the `History` class is automatically initialized.
 The history is automatically loaded from a file when `GrokClient` is initialized.

 ### 📨 **Accepts:**
-- 🍪 `cookies`: A string or dictionary (or a list of strings / dictionaries for automatic rotation upon reaching the limit) representing the cookie from the grok.com website (obtained via browser → developer tools → Application).
+- 🍪 `cookies`: (not necessary) A string or dictionary (or a list of strings / dictionaries for automatic rotation upon reaching the limit) representing the cookie from the grok.com website (obtained via browser → developer tools → Application).
 - 🖥️ `use_xvfb`: Flag to use Xvfb on Linux (default `True`).
 - 🛡️  `proxy`: URL of the proxy server, used only in case of regional blocking.
 - 📋 `history_msg_count`: Number of messages in the history (default `0` - history saving is disabled).